Should I Get a Dyslexia Assessment? Understanding the Benefits

 - Mar 7

-- 3 min read
+- 4 min read

 The Benefits of Dyslexia Assessment

-A diagnosis is not an end point — it is the beginning of understanding how someone learns best.
+A diagnosis is not the end—it’s the beginning of understanding how someone learns best.
+Some of the main benefits include:

 Access to appropriate support